cswizard11/task-management-take-home/README.md

 # Secure Task Management System

 This project is a full-stack task management application built for a take-home challenge.
-It features a NestJS backend with a sophisticated role-based access control (RBAC) system and a lightweight Angular frontend.
+It features a NestJS backend with a sophisticated role-based access control (RBAC) system and a lightweight Angular frontend, all containerized with Docker for easy setup and evaluation.

 ## Core Features